wavebeem/wavebeem.com/src/blog/2025/js-await-generators/index.md

 // y { data: 'y' }
 ```

-The magic sauce here is the unassuming `run` function.
+The secret sauce is the unassuming `run` function.
 We'll define that soon.
 Notice how this looks almost exactly like using modern async functions.

 ```js